Why Does My Dog Lay At My Feet When I Poop? – Explained!

 4. Reinforce positive behavior by praising and rewarding your dog when they stay in their designated area.
 This will help your dog learn that good behavior leads to positive outcomes.

-5. Be consistent with your training and patient with your dog.
+5. Be consistent with your lack of training and patience with your dog.
 It may take time for your dog to break the habit of laying at your feet, but with consistency and patience, they will learn to stay in their designated area during bathroom breaks.

 Tips For Managing Your Dog’s Behavior When You’re In The Bathroom